HLOOKUP function is responsible for horizontal data retrieval. You will learn how to use a HLOOKUP function in Excel.

 With the name of the employee when you appear all the data on it that contains the table.
 At the beginning of the selection of employees could use the drop-down list.

-In the sales, type the formula.
-It is:
+In the sales, type the formula:

 Drag the formula in the City field.
 In this way, HLOOKUP searches for data from the table and selecting the employee name appears in the sale and the city.